JetBrains/Qodana/Docker/README.md

 The references to the inspection profiles will be resolved in [a particular order](techs.md#order-of-resolving-profile).
 To learn about the format, refer to the [qodana.yaml](../General/qodana-yaml.md) documentation.

 ### Usage statistics
-According to [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) we may use third-party services to analyze feature usage for the further user experience improving.
+According to [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) we may use third-party services to analyze features usage for further improving the user experience.
 All data will be collected [anonymously](https://www.jetbrains.com/company/privacy.html).
-You can deprecate the usage statistic reporting y adjusting the options of the docker command you use.
-Please refer to [this](techs.md) guide.
+You can deprecate the usage statistics reporting by adjusting the options of the docker command you use.
+Refer to [this guide](techs.md) for details.

 ### License
-Using Qodana docker image you agree to [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
+By using the Qodana Docker image, you agree to [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
-The docker image includes evaluation license which will expire in 30-day.
+The Docker image includes evaluation license, which will expire in 30 days.
 Please ensure you pull a new image on time.

 ### Contact
 Contact us at [qodana-support@jetbrains.com](mailto:qodana-support@jetbrains.com) or via [our issue tracker](https://youtrack.jetbrains.com/newIssue?project=QD).
 We eagerly want your feedback on what's already there and if there are any features that we miss.